 China's recent commitment to peak emissions before 2030 represents perhaps the biggest shift.
 The world's largest emitter, which previously refused binding targets, now sees economic advantage in the transition.
 That's not environmental virtue signaling - it's industrial strategy.

 The technology stack enabling this transformation has moved beyond early adoption.
-Solar and wind power paired with lithium-ion storage have achieved grid parity across most markets. 's recent to power AI data centers shows how even energy-hungry computing workloads are driving clean energy demand.
+Solar and wind power paired with lithium-ion storage have achieved grid parity across most markets.
+Google's recent $20 billion renewable energy commitment to power AI data centers shows how even energy-hungry computing workloads are driving clean energy demand.